If you’re a fan of apple cider, you’re going to love this coffee cake!

 If you’re making the coffee cake ahead of time, I recommend drizzling the apple cider glaze right before serving to prevent it from getting soggy.

 Actually, the two cakes are very similar.
 The main difference is that crumb cake has significantly more, well, crumb (usually double the amount).
 The resulting crumb layer is larger and sometimes crunchier, too.
-If you wanted to, you could turn this into a crumb cake by doubling the streusel topping.

 Unfortunately, you will need a hand mixer or stand mixer for this cake.
 Otherwise, it will be quite difficult to cream the butter and sugar.